A higher-order tangent map and a conjecture on the higher Nash blowup of curves: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Pedro Gonz\'alez P\'erez for explaining us some of his results (joint with B. Teissier) from \cite{GT}.
-We also thank Mark Spivakovsky and Enrique Ch\'avez for stimulating discussions.
+We also thank Mark Spivakovsky for stimulating discussions.
+We are very grateful to a referee for his/her careful reading of the paper, for several valuable comments that greatly improved the presentation of some parts of the paper, and for suggesting the study of the independence from the generators of a semigroup of the logarithmic Jacobian ideal of higher order.